 Students at SCU have many financial assistance opportunities available to them in order to cover their educational expenses.
 It is the policy of the Financial Aid Office to assist our students as much as possible to afford their education.
 Basically, there are three different types of aid available:

-Financial Services staff are here to assist you with all of your education-related financial needs.
+Financial Services staff is here to assist you with all of your education-related financial needs.
 We are happy to help identify financial resources to achieve your educational goals!

-Let us help you calculate cost and explore your financial options.
+Let us help you calculate the cost and explore your financial options.

 All on-campus student employment is coordinated by the University’s Financial Aid Office.
-Students with a GPA of 2.0 or higher are eligible to apply for position in the following program.
+Students with a GPA of 2.0 or higher are eligible to apply for positions.